koolskateguy89/arduino_21coa202_cw/doc.md

   implementation.
 Show the states and the transitions.
 Draw the states and transitions as a picture and include it here.*

+Write a description of your states, what is being waited for, and the actions take during transition between states.

 - INITIALISATION
   - setup
 - SYNCHRONISATION